GTFOBins/GTFOBins.github.io/_gtfobins/git.md

         LFILE=file_to_read
         git diff /dev/null $LFILE
   file-write:
     - description: Git apply writes to files specified in the patch when supplied with a directory and the flag `--unsafe-paths`.
 Patch file must be in the valid format.
-    - description: This creates a new file with two lines.
+This creates a new file with two lines.
       code: |
         TF=$(mktemp -d)
         LFILE=file_to_write